-Legal Counsel has determined such a regulatory change is not needed.
-Hence, the Board has not made any regulatory changes to be in compliance with BPC Section 35, as there are no known U.S. military college programs in Acupuncture and Oriental Medicine.
+The Board has not yet made any regulatory changes to be in compliance with BPC Section 35, as there are no known U.S. military college programs in Acupuncture and Oriental Medicine.
 Applicants for the exam with prior collegiate military education, who have completed a Board approved training program, are reviewed and processed like traditional applicants.